strimzi/proposals/056-zk-kraft-migration.md

 * _Actions_: what the operator does when preconditions are met (i.e. nodes configuration, rolling, ...) together with things that could be observable during actions (i.e. Kafka metrics changes).
 * _Status changes_: how the FSM changes status when the actions are completed.

+#### Already running KRaft-based clusters

+**_Preconditions_**

+The Apache Kafka cluster is running in KRaft mode, so the `strimzi.io/kraft: enabled` annotation is already applied on the `Kafka` custom resource.
+The FSM is in the `None` state (as per `Kafka.status.migrationState` field).

+**_Trigger_**

+The user applies the `strimzi.io/kraft: pre-migration` annotation on the `Kafka` custom resource.

+**_Actions_**

+The operator starts a reconciliation and updates the `Kafka.status` by adding a warning condition about the cluster being already KRaft-based, so no migration is possible.
+The current reconciliation ends.

+**_Status changes_**

+The FSM stays in the `None` state.
+The `Kafka.status` keeps the warning condition, on each subsequent reconciliation, until the user re-applies the `strimzi.io/kraft: enabled` annotation.

 #### Initializing migration process

 **_Preconditions_**

 The Apache Kafka cluster is running, meets the prerequisites described above, and is in a functional state.
+The `strimzi.io/kraft: disabled` annotation is already applied on the `Kafka` custom resource or missing, denoting a ZooKeeper-based cluster.
 The FSM is in the `NoMigration` (or null) state (as per `Kafka.status.migrationState` field).

 **_Trigger_**

-The user applies the `strimzi.io/kraft-migration: pre-migration` annotation on the `Kafka` custom resource to make the operator aware of the migration intention.
+The user applies the `strimzi.io/kraft: pre-migration` annotation on the `Kafka` custom resource to make the operator aware of the migration intention.

 **_Actions_**